 The chart shows the availability of the Jason-2 near real-time Operational Geophysical Data Record products disseminated via EUMETCast.

-The target figure of 95% applies to the availability of data received on EUMETCast reception stations with a timeliness of 5 hours and constitutes EUMETSAT's official commitment.
-The more demanding target of 75% for 3-hour timeliness is provided for comparison.
+The target figure of 95% applies to the availability of data received on EUMETCast reception stations with a timeliness of 5 hours.
+The further target of 75% is for the more demanding objective of 3-hour timeliness.